Hemingway's Adventures of a Young Man: Plot

-Licensing

-Producer Jerry Wald negotiated with Hemingway to license his short stories: "Indian Camp", "The Doctor and the Doctor's Wife", "The End of Something", "The Three-Day Blow", "The Battler", "A Very Short Story", "In Another Country", "Now I Lay Me", "A Way You'll Never Be" and "A Pursuit Race".
-Hemingway had to approve the screenplay during all stages of development.

 Production

+Development

+A. E. Hotchner had adapted five Nick Adams storys for a program on Seven Lively Arts called "The World of Nick Adams".
+Directed by Robert Mulligan it was well received, and admired by Hemingway.

-Jerry Wald and A. E. Hotchner approached Hemingway seeking the rights to either Across the River and Into the Trees or the Nick Adams stories.
+Jerry Wald and Hochtner then approached Hemingway seeking the rights to either Across the River and Into the Trees or the Nick Adams stories.
 Hemingway did not want to sell rights to his novel and was only keen on selling one Nick Adams story.
 Hotchner pitched to buy the rights for 10 of the 19 stories.
 Hemingway agreed provided certain conditions were met, including ensuring that "Nick was a good boy."
+Five of the stories had already been used in "The World of Nick Adams".

+The stories used in th first part of the movie wer "Indian Camp", "The Doctor and the Doctor's Wife", "The End of Something", and "The Three-Day Blow".
+The stories used in the second part were "The Battler" and "A Pursuit Race" (the second part) and "A Very Short Story".
+The third and final section of the movie used "In Another Country", "Now I Lay Me", and "A Way You'll Never Be" (Nick in the Italian army).
+Hemingway had to approve the screenplay during all stages of development.
+Hotchner later wrote:

+The stories are connected only by the fact that Nick appears in all of them; other than that, they are isolated experiences of fear, disillusionment, courage, love, war, and loneliness.
+Each one is a glistening shaft sticking in the heart of an emotional experience.
+But to fuse them and embellish them for the screen without disturbing their impact was a particularly difficult assignment.

+Hotchner started writing the script in December 1960.
+The rights were reportedly $300,000.

+Hotchner finished the script two weeks before Hemingway died.

+Casting

 Jerry Wald said he and director Martin Ritt agreed that Richard Beymer was "the young actor I think stands the best chance of being the next Gary Cooper."
+Filmink later argued "This movie is what really killed Beymer as a film star."

+Shooting

 Filming started 25 September 1961 in Mellen, Wisconsin and wound up in 22 January in Verona, Italy.
 Interiors were supposed to be shot at Centro Sperimentale di Cinematografia in Rome, but that facility was taken up by the production of Cleopatra (1963), forcing Hemingway's to finish its studio work back in the United States.

 Jerry Wald died just before the film was released.

+Reception

+Critical

+Variety said "Richard Beymer's performance is not up to the challenge" of providing a central focus for the movie.

+Filmink wrote the movie "needed a strong centre to draw it all together and Beymer is no way near that.
+You can see Ritt trying to protect him in scenes by cutting away to other actors.
+Beymer simply isn’t up to the part.
+It wasn’t his fault – he never should have been cast.”